Balancing Parenting and Entrepreneurship: 7 Strategies That Saved My Sanity

 7. Redefine “good enough” — and cultivate acceptance of this new definition.

-On the days I’m the CEO of Jack duty, by committing to these seven habits, I’ve found that I can still be a present parent without sacrificing my entrepreneurial spirit or losing some of my best ideas.
+When I'm with my kids, by committing to these seven habits, I’ve found that I can still be a present parent without sacrificing my entrepreneurial spirit or losing some of my best ideas.
 And on the days where I’m lucky enough to have childcare — and internet — you better believe I’m bringing those ideas to life in service of my purpose.